FarronF/limerick-council-meetings/meetings/2015/12/02-Community, Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community, Leisure and Emergency Services Strategic Policy Committee - 16th September 2015.md

 Director with responsibility for Customer Service.
 The Chair thanked Josephine for her

+assistance to him in his role as Chair both currently and in previous SPCs.
+---
-assistance to him in his role as Chair both currently and in previous SPCs.--- Ms Cotter-Coughlan thanked the members for their dedication, and thanked the staff in her
+Ms Cotter-Coughlan thanked the members for their dedication, and thanked the staff in her

 Directorate for their support over the years.